 - Think about how many people will be invited.
 Having a rough idea of the number of people will also help you decide if a simple funeral is the best option.

 - Talk to your funeral director about options.
-They’ll take you through what’s included in their simple service.
+They’ll take you through what’s included in their simple funeral service.
 They’ll also let you know if there’s anything you’ll need to organise yourself, such as flowers or the order of service.
 They can also give you an itemised quote of everything you’ve agreed.

 - Let the funeral director plan the service.
 Once you’ve agreed to the quote, the funeral director will arrange the service.
 They’ll be in contact throughout this time to ask any questions or let you know if there’s anything else they need you to do.